DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 Patch | `-.-.x` | A small bug fix, chore, or documentation change.
 Increment | `-.-.-+x` | Intermediate commits between releases.

-This only needs to be done on the merge to `master` when the Pull Request is committed, so your feature branch does not need to include this as it will get squashed anyway.
+This only needs to be done on the merge to `main` when the Pull Request is committed, so your feature branch does not need to include this as it will get squashed anyway.

 - Adding `+semver: major` as a commit message will increment the major x.-.- element
 - Adding `+semver: minor` as a commit message will increment the minor -.x.- element